 That not only includes planting native gardens to support insects, but also to stop using chemicals on our yards.

 Make the choice to ban the use of pesticides and herbicides in your yard.
 Use my gardening tips to reduce weeds in your vegetable and flower gardens.

 Try native grasses instead of traditional lawn grasses (which tend to require herbicides to look their best).
 Consider including clover in your lawn mix, as it is a nitrogen fixer and may increase the health and growth of other grasses while outcompeting weeds.

 Embrace the natural diversity of bugs and insects in your surroundings.
 Realize that if there is an infestation, often it means the system is out of balance.
 Maybe you need to plant a wider variety of plants to attract beneficial insects to eat the pests.

-Finally, invest in a water filtration system in your home!
+Finally, but maybe most urgently, invest in a water filtration system in your home!
 Reverse osmosis is a good choice in my opinion, and claims to remove 97-99% of contaminants (this includes herbicides and pesticides).

 When considering the use of herbicides and pesticides…just don’t.
 Ideally, use techniques for your yard and gardens that I laid out in this post to choke out weeds and avoid pest problems in the first place.

-Yes, you may incur the wrath of fastidious lawn-keeper neighbors…but just try to keep everything neat and tidy and well cared for.
+Yes, you may incur the wrath of fastidious lawn-keeper neighbors…but just try to keep everything tidy, possibly with neatly mowed edges around a wild area to show your care.
 Maybe have a frank discussion about what you’re doing (or NOT doing) and why.
 Maybe, if you choose the native plant approach (as I sincerely hope you will!), put out some pamphlets or info on what exactly you’re doing and why.